cissagatto/HPML.CC/README.md

 # Classifier Chains runing with R and Python
 This code is part of my PhD research at PPG-CC/DC/UFSCar in colaboration with Katholieke Universiteit Leuven Campus Kulak Kortrijk Belgium.
-The R script runs in parallel the ECC made in python.
+The R script runs in parallel the CC made in python.

 ## How to Cite 📑
 If you use this code in your research, please cite the following: